Adafruit CircuitPython API Reference¶

 Differences from MicroPython¶

-- does not support concurrency within Python (including interrupts and threading).
+Concurrency within Python is not well supported.
+Interrupts and threading are disabled. async/await keywords are available on some boards for cooperative multitasking.
 Some concurrency is achieved with native modules for tasks that require it such as audio file playback.

-code.pythe REPL can be entered by pressing any key.
-It no longer shares state with
+After the main code is finished the REPL can be entered by pressing any key.

-- Adds a safe mode that does not run user code after a hard crash or brown out.
-The hope is that this will make it easier to fix code that causes nasty crashes by making it available through mass storage after the crash.
-A reset (the button) is needed after its fixed to get back into normal mode.
+Adds a safe mode that does not run user code after a hard crash or brown out.
+This makes it possible to fix code that causes nasty crashes by making it available through mass storage after the crash.
+A reset (the button) is needed after it’s fixed to get back into normal mode.

 code.pyor other main file after file system writes over USB mass storage.
 (Disable with

-- API docs are rST within the C files in
+API docs are Python stubs within the C files in

 utimeare not available as